dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/resiliency.md

           - !Sub ${AWS::StackName}-S3NotificationsQueue
 ```

-**Note:** The VisibilityTimeout value should be slightly higher than the Lambda function timeout (default is 300s), to avoid processing the same message multiple times.
+**Note:** The VisibilityTimeout value should be higher than the Lambda function timeout (default is 300s), to avoid processing the same message multiple times.